Language

 • Resort Pass

 If you’re looking to learn your Pizza from your French Fries and your toe edge from your heel edge in a mellow, super friendly environment, you can’t go wrong with Selwyn Snow Resort in the Snowy Monaro Regional Council and Kosciuszko National Park.
-This family-owned, family-run ski resort is Australia’s most northerly ski resort.
+This family-owned, family-run resort is Australia’s most northerly one.
 Plus, it’s the real deal for learning the ropes (or should that be slopes?) and diving into family-friendly vibes.

 On the mountain, there are 6.2 miles to ride, including Long Arm Run, Selwyn Snow Resort’s longest run at 2,600 feet/800 meters.
 If you’re with kids and newbies, they’re well catered for here – 88% of Selwyn Snow Resort’s terrain caters to beginners and intermediates.
 After something a bit more challenging?
 You can find a steeper gradient on the Racecourse Run.
 And don’t worry about Selwyn Snow Resort’s low altitude.
 The resort has developed extensive snowmaking facilities for reliable coverage.
-Plus, it’s New South Wales' first ski resort to declare 100% access to the mountain (i.e., no trekking over fields of grass to get to the snow).
+Plus, it’s New South Wales' first resort to declare 100% access to the mountain (i.e., no trekking over fields of grass to get to the snow).

 After lapping runs, there are plenty of ways to blow off any remaining steam.
 Rest your legs by hurling yourself down the toboggan and tubing runs in Australia’s biggest toboggan park, or flex your freestyle skills in the mini terrain park.
 And, of course, because we’re talking about Australia, there are cross-country trails – 28 miles of them, to be exact.